SiddPlus/Technical-Art-Alive-Game/Dev Logs/Alive Game Development Journal.md

 ### What was the process of completing the task?
 What influenced your decision making?

+##### The Code & Process

 - What was the process of completing the task at hand?
 Did you do any initial planning?
-- Did you receive any feedback from users, peers or lecturers?
-How did you react to it?
-##### The Code & Process

 ###### BPC_HealthSystem